 275 of the temporal normalization, significantly improved data spacing.

-276 The max number of iterations was set to 200 with each iteration taking six minutes.
+276 The maximum number of iterations was set to 200 with each iteration taking six minutes.
 At each

 277 iteration we looped over the 11 integration points.
 At each integration point, the velocity field